JamyangLotus/Day-and-night-image-classifier/Readme.md

 IMAGE_LIST = helpers.load_dataset(training_file)
 STANDARDIZE_IMAGE_LIST = helpers.standardize_list(IMAGE_LIST)
 ```
+## Feature Extraction

+Create a feature that represents the brightness in an image.
+We'll be extracting the average brightness using HSV colorspace.
+Specifically, we'll use the V channel (a measure of brightness), add up the pixel values in the V channel, then divide that sum by the area of the image to get the average Value of the image

-## Function for calculating the average brightness of an image
+### Function for calculating the average brightness of an image

 ```python
 def avg_brightness(image):